bekk/db-scheduler-ui/README.md

 ## How it works

-db-scheduler-ui adds a library that have a frontend application to show all task in db-scheduler.
+db-scheduler-ui adds a REST-api package that has a bundled frontend application.
+Springboot is used to configure beans and handle dependencies within the library and your application.
-The db-scheduler-ui backend is connected to the schedule-client so that it can fetch all executions.
+The user interface makes calls to the scheduler-client, where it can fetch, delete, run, and reschedule tasks.
-The tasks are then sorted and filtered in the backend before it is displayed in the frontend app.
+These tasks are then shown in the web application.
-As the backend connects to scheduler-client it is possible to run, re-run and delete task form the database in the application.

-db-scheduler-ui is injected into your app with spring boot.
-Rest controllers providing db-scheduler tasks will be injected when you add db-scheduler-ui-starter as a dependency.
-The frontend is a built React app that can be reached by going to `<your-app-url>/db-scheduler`
+An optional log module can also be added, making it possible to view the history of all your task executions.

 ## Configuration